alexander-cao/facenet-cs496/README.md

 Werkzeug             0.14.1
 wheel                0.29.0

-please note that all python code should run on both anaconda root environment on local computer and docker image "dklabjan/keras-gpu".
+please note that all python code should run on both anaconda root environment (spyder) on local computer and docker image "dklabjan/keras-gpu".

 # trained model
 see "trained-model" directory. "model-blueprint.txt" contains layer-by-layer description of deep ccn architecture used in my facenet implementation. i saved each layer's weights (w) and biases (b) as .npy files. for instance, "w5.npy" contains the weights for the 5th variable layer (not including max pools, normalizations, etc.)